sipolac/cryptogram-solver/README.md

 # TODOS
 1. Store data somewhere and write script to download it.
 (And possibly change the data source.)
-1. Use random search to find better set of parameters.
+1. Use random search to find better set of default parameters.
 1. See if pre-computing log probabilities results in a significant speedup.
 1. See if turning tokens into joined strings speeds things up.